madamalarevanth/clustering-on-insurance-policy-dataset/README.md

 # clustering-project-on-insurance-policy-dataset
-this is a data analytics project in r it is done on insurance policy data set and what it does is it identifies the clusters of people falling under different categories
+This is a data analytics project in r
+It is done on insurance policy data set and what it does is it identifies the clusters of people falling under different categories

+I used k means algorithm for clustering and elbow method to identify the optimal no of clusters

 the data set contains following variables